 We’ve all seen performers get so involved in their characters that they take us to another time and place; that’s why we go to the movies.
 But how do they manage to achieve it?
 This article looks at a particular acting approach that may propel artists to life-changing performances.
-We will define method acting and provide examples of contemporary method performers to address the question, “What is it all about?”
+We will define method acting for beginners and provide examples of contemporary method performers to address the question, “What is it all about?”

 What is Method Acting?

 A method actor wants to develop honest and emotionally expressive performances by thoroughly entering the part of the character.
 Instead of classical acting, which is predominantly action-based, it is an emotion-focused practice.
 Lee Strasberg and Elia Kazan refined it further and introduced it to American acting studios in the 1930s.

 However, the method was created in the early 1900s by Konstantin Stanislavski, a Russian actor, and theatrical director.
 Stanislavski did not coin the term “method acting” at the time, but his concepts established a framework for performers to create credible characters.
 Stanislavski encouraged the performers to rely on personal experiences and recollections to elicit genuine emotions and connect with the roles.
 This was in sharp contrast to the period’s more conventional, dramatic, and classical acting.